Lucy Harrison: Early life

-Emma Lucy Harrison, known as Lucy, was born on 17 January 1844 in Birkenhead, England as the youngest of eight children of Daniel Harrison and his wife, Anna Botham of Uttoxeter, England.
+Emma Lucy Harrison, known as Lucy, was born on 17 January 1844 in Birkenhead, England, as the youngest of eight children of Daniel Harrison and his wife, Anna Botham of Uttoxeter.
 When Harrison was five years old, her family went to live at Springfield, Egremont.
 In the autumn of 1854 the Harrisons moved to Marshalls.
 In her youth, Harrison was able to meet Dante Gabriel Rossetti, and Ford Madox Brown, among other notable artists.

 Harrison attended Bedford College for two years studying Latin, History, and English Literature which she later identified as the starting-point of her intellectual activities.
 She noted a regret that she had not studied science and mathematics more extensively.

 Career

-In 1866 Harrison began teaching initially on a temporary and later permanent basis at Bedford College School, where she would teach Latin, English subjects, and Natural History.
+In 1866, Harrison began teaching initially on a temporary and later permanent basis at Bedford College School, where she would teach Latin, English subjects, and Natural History.
 The school was led by Frances Martin who the trustees feared was making the school Anglican.
-In 1868 the trustees Eliza Bostock, Jane Martineau and Eleanor Smith closed the school.
+In 1868, the trustees Eliza Bostock, Jane Martineau and Eleanor Smith closed the school.

-In the summer of 1870, she was allowed an extension of holiday and went to the United States with her brother-in-law, Ellis Yarnall, who had been on a visit to England.
+In the summer of 1870, Harrison was allowed an extension of holiday and went to the United States with her brother-in-law, Ellis Yarnall, who had been on a visit to England.
 She joined her sister Annie, who had been staying for some time in Philadelphia with their married sister, Mrs. Margaret Yarnall, and they spent two months together.
-They went westward, visited Chicago, sailed on a steamer on the Mississippi, saw Niagara and other American wonders.
+They went westward, visited Chicago, sailed on a steamer on the Mississippi River, saw the Niagara Falls and other American wonders.

-Soon after her return from America, Harrison went to live at Gower Street where she founded Gower Street School for Girls.
-In 1875 she became sole Head of the School.
-She had now more scope for her originality of mind and was able to carry out successfully many plans she had evolved for the welfare of her pupils and the comfort of her staff.
-The School grew very popular, and the numbers increased.
-The standard of work was high and there was an excellent staff, including Professor S. R. Gardiner and Miss Chessar, the remarkably successful lecturer on geography and other subjects.
+Soon after her return from America, Harrison moved to Gower Street, where she founded Gower Street School for Girls.
+In 1875, she became sole Head of the School.
+Enrolment at the school grew under her leadership.

-During these busy years of teaching, she did much outside work of various kinds, the most strenuous perhaps being that at the Working Women's College, and her work in connection with her friend Octavia Hill's scheme for the housing of the poor.
+During these busy years of teaching, Harrison did much outside work of various kinds, the most strenuous perhaps being that at the Working Women's College, and her work in connection with her friend Octavia Hill's scheme for the housing of the poor.
 She collected weekly rents, and in various ways came into personal touch with some of the London poor.
-Lucy Harrison's sister Mary Harrison, became Octavia Hill's special friend.
+Lucy Harrison's sister, Mary Harrison, became Octavia Hill's special friend.